Table of contents

 HTML <legend> Tag

-Syntax of the <legend> Tag
+Syntax of the HTML <legend> Tag

 Examples of HTML <legend> Tag

-Example 1: Basic <legend>Usage
+Example 1: Basic HTML Legend Tag

 <!DOCTYPE html>